cu-mkp/m-k-manuscript-data/_texts/p-111r_tl.md

 ## <span class="m">Clay earth</span>

 This, wet & well beat & kneaded as you know, is necessary for you to make the contour of your molds.
 But attend that it not be too soft.
-But likewise attend that it be sort of half dry such that it doesn't attack the hands at all, because otherwise it would attack your work.
+But likewise <span class="x">attend that it be</span> sort of half dry such that it doesn't attack the hands at all, because otherwise it would attack your work.
 Always keep it in a damp place, and make some holes in it, and fill them with water, to keep it fresh.

 > *at left middle margin*
 >
 >
->   The gray <span class="m">earth</span> is best which does not cleave at all.
+>   The gray <span class="x"><span class="m">earth</span></span> is best which does not cleave at all.

 > *at left middle margin*
 >
 >
->   It is neater than  of <span class="m">lead</span>.
+>   It is neater than <span class="ill"></span> of <span class="m">lead</span>.

 > *Figure*
 > *at left middle margin*